FACT SHEETS

 Lower-level Hamas operatives were complaining that aid was only going to more senior officials and not them, and that their wives were beaten for their criticism.

-On May 2, PA President Mahmoud Abbas released a statement condemning “Hamas-affiliated gangs” for looting aid.
+In May 2025, PA President Mahmoud Abbas released a statement condemning “Hamas-affiliated gangs” for looting aid.

-Israel’s reasoning was that Hamas had stolen aid for both its own military and political purposes, and to sell for profit.
+The reasoning for the aid suspension was that Hamas had stolen aid for both its own military and political purposes, and to sell for profit.
 As Israeli Prime Minister Binyamin Netanyahu said in a cabinet meeting at the time:

 Hamas is currently taking control of all supplies and goods sent to the Gaza Strip.
 It is abusing the Gazan population who are trying to receive the aid, it is shooting at them, and is turning humanitarian aid into a terrorist budget directed against us.

-In early April, Israel confirmed that aid would be restarted “in the coming weeks.”
-The objective of the plan is to deliver aid to Palestinian civilians in a way that will prevent Hamas from stealing supplies en masse.
-Israel intends to set up hubs at which individual Gazans can collect enough aid for their family.
+In early April, the Israeli Government confirmed that aid would restart “in the coming weeks.”
+The objective of the plan was to deliver aid to Palestinian civilians in a way that will prevent Hamas from stealing supplies en masse.
+The plan included setting up hubs at which individual Gazans can collect enough aid for their family.

 COGAT’s calculations for average daily trucks per month from October 2023 to April 2024 are: